rramos/rramos.github.io.src/source/_drafts/PolybaseCDH.md

 # Tests

-Initial tests are quite good actually, even with the identified limitations.
+Initial tests are quite good actually, even with the identified issues.
 Polybase seems quite limited but for the objective in hands migth present like a very viable solution.

 Some more tests would be required.